-Bachelor’s degrees typically take around four years to complete or a minimum of 120 credits.
+Bachelor’s degrees typically take between four and five years to complete or a minimum of 120 credits.

-Traditionally obtained in-person at a college campus, bachelor’s degrees have become increasingly easier to obtain online as well.
+Traditionally obtained in-person at a college campus, bachelor’s degrees have become increasingly easier to earn online as well.

-Though many students choose to pursue a bachelor’s degree immediately after high school, it is not uncommon to pursue one later in life.
+Though many students pursue a bachelor’s degree immediately after high school, it is not uncommon to seek one later in life.

 There are several benefits to getting a bachelor’s degree.
 These include a higher potential income, increased job prospects, and new and enriching life experiences.
 If you’ve been working for a while, a bachelor’s degree may also help you launch a new career or advance in your current one.
 Obtaining a bachelor’s can be the first step to getting a higher academic degree, like a master’s or a doctorate.

 A bachelor’s degree can be friendlier to your wallet in the long run.
-The US Bureau of Labor Statistics reports that in 2020, a college graduate working full-time made a median of $1,416 a week, while high school graduates with no college experience earned a median of $789 a week .
+The US Bureau of Labor Statistics (BLS) reports that in 2021, a college graduate working full-time made a median of $1,334 a week, while high school graduates with no college experience earned a median of $809 a week .
 That gap stretches into a significant difference over a year—a 2019 report by the Federal Reserve Bank of New York found that a college graduate earned an average of $33,000 more than a high school graduate in one year .

 Substance abuse, behavioral disorder, and mental health counselors